-Shimano XT trail SPDs have been our go-to pedal for trail riding for years, but until recently, we’d never had a platform pedal with the same designation to match the rest of our bike.
+Shimano XT trail SPDs have been our go-to pedal for trail riding for years, but until recently, we’d never ridden a Shimano platform pedal with the same designation that matched the rest of our bike’s kit.
 Though I’ve owned and have run a set of the DX pedals since their release, (which, like all Shimano pedals we’ve ever owned, have set the benchmark for longevity and are still running strong) there is now a platform pedal with the XT designation dedicated to trail riders that don’t want to clip in.

 When the opportunity to acquire a set for our bikes arose, we jumped at it.
 Available in two sizes, the is platform pedal is designated as model number PD-M8140.
 As my partner Inga and I both have different size feet, she went with the small/medium while I chose the medium/large.
-We’ve since put over a full season of riding in on them, and as you’d expect from a Shimano pedal they’re holding up great, though I do need to include a caveat: a bit of time investment is required to get the most out of these pedals.
+We’ve since put over a full season of riding — ahem, abuse — in on them, and as you’d expect from a Shimano pedal they’re holding up great.

 Before we get into it, here are some basic specs and features as provided by Shimano: